mdditt2000/openshift-4-7/openshift-faq.md

 ---

-## Memory recommendation using CIS and AS3
+## restjavad memory recommendation using CIS and AS3

-**Solution:** restjavad recommendations and best practices when using CIS with AS3.
+**Solution:** It is recommended to increase restjavad memory provisioning when using CIS with AS3.
 The re-provisioning of memory will trigger a restart of the services

-Increase memory assigned to the Linux host:
+Increase memory assigned to 1GB the BIGIP:
 ```
 tmsh modify sys db provision.extramb value 1000
 ```